Kneckter/DiscordRoleBot/README.md

 # DiscordRoleBot

-DiscordRoleBot uses JavaScript for automated management of temporary roles on a discord server.
-Now supporting multiple temp roles per user.
+DiscordRoleBot uses JavaScript for automated management of temporary roles on a discord server with the ability to support multiple temp roles per user.
+This bot can also handle PayPal webhooks to receive notice of donations and assign a temp role based on the received information.
 It also provides the ability to mass delete messages (even over the 2 week limit) from channels within a time range.
 There are also options for scheduling auto delete for different channels.